A Plumbing We Will Go: Plot

-The Stooges started out as homeless thieving beggars and are put on trial for stealing chickens.
-After being acquitted on a charge of chicken stealing, the Stooges attempt to catch a live fish from a pet store aquarium tank.
-A beat cop (Bud Jamison) catches them in action and gives chase, forcing the boys to pose as plumbers to avoid being incarcerated.
+The Stooges are destitute vagrants, engaged in larcenous activities as beggars.
+Subsequently, they face legal consequences and are brought to trial on charges of chicken theft.
+Following their acquittal, the trio endeavors to procure a live fish from an aquarium within a pet store.
+Officer Kelly intervenes, instigating a pursuit that compels the Stooges to adopt the guise of plumbers as a means to evade incarceration.

-Unfortunately due to their incompetence, The Stooges manage to destroy the entire plumbing system in the home in grand fashion.
-Curly attempts to repair what he believes is a leak in the upstairs bathroom and ends up constructing a maze of pipes that traps him.
-Larry digs up the front lawn in fruitless search of the water shutoff valve.
-In addition, Moe and Curly end up connecting a water pipe with another nearby pipe housing electrical wires, leading to water exiting every electrical appliance in the mansion, resulting in much comedic suffering for the mansion’s bewildered chef (Dudley Dickerson).
-When a hostess invites her guests to watch Niagara Falls on her new television set, the whole company gets doused with water (therefore leading to the invention of 4-D television).
+Assuming their roles as "plumbers", the Stooges secure a position in an opulent residence.
+Their ineptitude unfolds dramatically, resulting in the inadvertent destruction of the entire plumbing infrastructure within the residence.
+Curly, in attempting to address what he perceives as a bathroom leak, constructs a labyrinthine network of pipes, ensnaring himself.
+Simultaneously, Larry digs up the front lawn in an unsuccessful quest for the water shutoff valve.
+Moe and Curly, in their misguided efforts, inadvertently connect a water pipe with another conduit containing electrical wires.
+This leads to water inundating every electrical appliance in the mansion, subjecting the perplexed chef to endless tribulations and frustration.

-The homeowner arrives to see his house in shambles and accidentally undoes the Stooges' convoluted repair work.
-As they are about to reprimand him, it becomes clear that the homeowner happens to be the judge who found them innocent a few hours earlier; in the last scene the Three Stooges are running away while being chased by the Judge, his butler and the police.
+Upon the hostess's suggestion to view Niagara Falls on her newly acquired television set, an unexpected deluge occurs, soaking the entire assemblage at the precise moment the falls are depicted onscreen.
+The homeowner returns to witness the disarray in his residence, inadvertently undoing the Stooges' convoluted repair endeavors.

+Much to their astonishment, the trio discovers that the homeowner is none other than the judge who had previously acquitted them of charges.
+Consequently, the Stooges hastily endeavor to flee the scene, running from their lives from Professer Marvel magic box pursued by the aggrieved judge, his butler, and the law enforcement officials, notably Officer Kelly, [whom they had initially attempted to evade] and the entire Police force on motorcycles!

 Production notes

-A Plumbing We Will Go was filmed on December 13–18, 1939.
-It was the last Stooge short filmed in the 1930s.
+A Plumbing We Will Go was filmed on December 13–18, 1939, the last Stooge film produced in the 1930s.
 It was a remake of the Sidney and Murray short film, Plumbing for Gold (1934), and would be remade again with El Brendel and Shemp Howard as Pick a Peck of Plumbers (1944).
 The Stooges remade A Plumbing We Will Go as Vagabond Loafers (1949) and Scheming Schemers (1956) using stock footage.
 The original story in Plumbing for Gold involved searching for a lost ring which the Stooges did not use until Scheming Schemers.

 Curly recreated the maze-of-pipes gag several years later in Swing Parade of 1946 (1946).
 Shemp Howard attempted it as well in Vagabond Loafers and Scheming Schemers, while Joe DeRita also attempted the gag in Have Rocket, Will Travel (1959).
 The chicken-stealing segment that opens the film was also reworked in Listen, Judge (1952).

 Aside from the aforementioned reworked films, footage from A Plumbing We Will Go also reappeared in the compilation feature film Stop!
 Look! and Laugh!
 (1960).

 Like A Ducking They Did Go (1939), the title is a play on the children's song, "A-Hunting We Will Go".